 7. The dreaded ‘C’ word

 What do you do if members of the immediate family fall ill?
-Or the reception venue informs you on the morning of the wedding that it is double booked?
+Or the reception venue informs you at the last minute that for whatever reason they are no longer able to continue with your booking?

 In these circumstances, cancellation can be the only option – and it’s one of those things that can happen to even the best planned weddings.